 Of course, it was possible that one of the staff was hiding in the linen closet, using their cell phone to place the prank calls.
 Carlo dismissed that idea nearly as fast as he’d thought of it, knowing that Mac would have alerted him about anyone else being on the premises.
 Unless he was in on the joke, too, and was hiding with the rest of them laughing his ass off.

 Carlo slowly turned the knob and opened the door of the autopsy room, using his flashlight to look around.
-The strong odor of alcohol, bleach, and disinfectant were overwhelming and nauseating.
+The powerful odor of alcohol, bleach, and disinfectant were overwhelming and nauseating.
 Both of the autopsy tables were empty.
 The floor was clear of litter with no pans or instruments spilled, nothing appeared to be disturbed, and no one was hiding behind the door or anywhere else in the room.
 Closing it, he walked across the hallway where the door to the storage units stood ajar, but no light was on.
-All of the freezer doors were closed, as they should be.
-And there was no way in hell he was going inside the room to open any of them, because if he slid one of the steel beds out and a body happened to sit up or fall off the slab, he’d drop dead of a heart attack and end up on one of the tables in the next room.
+All the freezer doors were closed, as they should be.
+And there was no way in hell he was going inside the room to open any of them, because if he slid one of the steel beds out and a body sat up or fell off the slab, he’d drop dead of a heart attack and end up on one of the examination tables in the next room.
 The second door on the left was the holding room where bodies were stored until autopsies could be performed.
 There were four gurneys with sheet-covered bodies, their toe tags exposed.
-Lying on the floor next to the counter was a steel, bedpan looking gadget, but he had no idea what it was or what it was used for.
-The sound he’d heard could have been caused by it falling from the counter, but he wasn’t going to drive himself crazy trying to figure out how that happened.
-He considered picking it up and returning it to its place but thought it best not to touch anything.
+Lying on the floor next to the counter was a steel, bedpan looking gadget, but he didn’t know what it was or what it was used for.
+The sound he’d heard could have been caused by it falling from the counter, but he wasn’t about to drive himself crazy trying to figure out how that happened.
+He considered picking it up and returning it to its proper place, but he thought it best not to touch anything.
 Other than the dead bodies and him, the room was empty.

-The fourth and last door was what was referred to as the decomp room, where already decomposing bodies were kept.
+The fourth and last door was the decomposition room, where already decaying bodies were kept.
 Not only did he not want to go inside, but he also had no intentions of doing so.
 He’d heard stories about the smells in there and how the odor clung to fabrics and how it took hundreds of washes to get rid of the stench, and if that failed, then the clothes had to be burned.

 “Anyone in there?” he called out as he knocked on the door.